oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 - all metadata that has been updated since ##.##.#### ; using a paging mechanism; show a list of metadatasets with ids, title and last_update timestamp); <br>

-## 4.5 Cleaning up the software environment

-[provide information on how to deinstall the software and the data; ..]

 # 5. Summary and Notes on Related Topics

 [acknowledge the user's engagement; summarize the activties; provide an overview on other approaches and technologies that are used for organizing metadata in SDIs, particularly a) RDF/DCAT (without going into the very details) b) enabling search engines to gather data on existing respources]

+[Clean Uo: provide information on how to deinstall the software and the data; ..]